 Year 2: Continue.

 A committee representing Chaired professors generated a proposal to be reviewed by other key stakeholders.

 Year 2: Review and formalize the process and implement.

 Owner: President Nariman Farvardin

 Restructuring of several Cabinet-level positions and associated divisions were completed including the first Cabinet-level appointments of a Vice President for IT/CIO and a Vice President for Communications and Marketing.
 The portfolio for the Vice President of Enrollment Management and Student Affairs was restructured, and new leaders in Facilities and Campus Operations were recruited.
 Graduate Admissions, Graduate Student Life and Graduate Academics were restructured within the Provost’s portfolio.
 The Registrar was reassigned to the Provost.Three faculty and staff surveys provided baseline and comparative data about the perspectives and perceptions of the Stevens community on institutional direction and shared governance.
 Administration of the first "Excellence in All We Do" survey provided actionable information and user feedback for all units and subunits within the university.
-More frequent communications, including once-per-semester Conversations with the President and email announcements about major institutional news, have disseminated university developments to the broader community.
+More frequent communications, including a once-per-semester "Conversation with the President" and email announcements about major institutional news, have disseminated university developments to the broader community.
 A committee to develop guidelines for the review of academic units and academic leadership developed recommendations which are being implemented with the first academic administrator review in Fall 2013.

 Owner: Provost George Korfiatis.

 This is a Year 2 priority.
 Work has not yet started toward this goal.